turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

 ### Copying and Moving: ``cp``, ``mv``

-So now that we can create and remove things, let's add to our toolbox by being able to copy or move files.
+So now that we can create and remove files, let's add to our toolbox by being able to copy or move files.
+At a high level, ``cp`` keeps the source file and copies the file to a new location. ``mv`` takes the source file and moves it to a new location.

 #### cp